-Student Leader at Gustavus Adolphus CollegeSeptember 2004 - December 2008
+Student Leader at Gustavus Adolphus College2004 - December 2008

 Neurology Intern at Sanford Health - Pain & Spine ClinicJune 2008 - August 2008 | Sioux Falls, SD

-I shadowed Dr. Asfora, neurosurgeon, and was able to make OR observations with intrathecal spinal surgery, use of a Kinetra computer module, Medtronic's Activa system, artificial disk implantation, operation of installing screws and cages within the spinal column, eVok potentials monitor, removal of a brain tumor, among many other exciting procedure and equipment experience.
+I shadowed Dr. Asfora, a neurosurgeon, through first hand observations in the OR via intrathecal spinal surgery, use of a Kinetra computer module, Medtronic's Activa system, implantation of the artificial disk and screws/cages within the spinal column, eVok potentials monitor, removal of a brain tumor (and craniectomy) among many other exciting procedures and unique equipment experiences.